wistia/wistia-open-docs/_posts/viewer-requirements.md

 Basically, if you can view videos on YouTube or any other major video site, you (and your viewers) should be all set to use Wistia.

+## Internet Connection Speed

-{{ "The minimum viable connection speed is about 768 kilobits per second (equal to .768 megabits per second) to stream Wistia video reliably.
-We recommend a connection speed of at least 5 megabits per second for an optimal experience." | note }}
+The minimum viable connection speed to stream Wistia video reliably is about 768 kilobits per second (equal to .768 megabits per second).
+We recommend a connection speed of at least 5 megabits per second for an optimal experience with HD capability.

+For more information on how to prepare your video for the best performance and details on how Wistia optimizes the playback experience for each viewer, be sure to review the [Optimal Export Settings](../export-settings) guide.
+It's quite helpful!